pivotal/docs-tap/cloud-native-runtimes/how-to-guides/knative-default-tls.hbs.md

 To configure your TLS certificate for the created Knative Services, follow the steps:

-1. Create a Kubernetes Secret to hold your TLS Certificate:
+1. Create a Kubernetes secret to hold your TLS Certificate:

     ```console
     kubectl create -n DEVELOPER-NAMESPACE secret tls SECRET_NAME \